hideyukiinada/transfer-learning/readme.md

 Yes, possibly.
 Transfer training may work for you.

 ## Concept
 It takes significant machine resources and time to train the model especially when there are so many layers.
-For example Inception-V3 has 42 layers [1].
+For example, Inception-v3 has 42 layers [1].

 However, there is a way to short circuit the training process.